-Updated April 2017

 - Hire a REALTOR: Of course, you can always work with a licensed REALTOR to help you find a tenant.
 Many real estate agents offer leasing services that include pricing, advertising, showing, screening, negotiating and paperwork (the total cost is usually one month’s rent, half of which is typically offered to the agent who brings a buyer).
 If you don’t have the time (or skills) to find a great tenant, consider hiring a professional.

 Pro Tip: The BREL team helps many Toronto landlords find great tenants (and for an additional cost, we offer ongoing property management too).
-In 2015, we leased out our clients’ properties on average, in 21 days.

 The City of Toronto has some by-laws and rules that affect second suites, defined as self-contained rental units in a detached or semi-detached house.
 To be considered a ‘legal apartment’, the apartment will need to meet certain standards: